ErpNetDocs/tech/modules/logistics/wms/how-it-works/add-reconciliation-lines.md

 ![Picture](pictures/reconciliation-period.png)

-This will check which Warehouse Transactions with [Count]( /how-it-works/task-types/count.md) task type   haven’t apllied to the Iventory module using Reconciliation documenys yet, and will create reconciliation lines for them.
+This will check which Warehouse Transactions with [Count]( /how-it-works/task-types/count.md) task type haven’t apllied to the Iventory module using Reconciliation documents yet, and will create lines for them.

 ![Picture](pictures/reconciliation-lines.png)

+Review and edit (if needed) the results i.e. the created renciliation order lines.
+Once the review is done, you can release the document which will generate Store Transactions for the differences and will update the Inventory Availability.